10 best graphic design project management software tools for creative teams in 2026

 9. ClickUp

-ClickUp is a cloud-based graphic design project management and productivity platform that provides users with a customizable interface and a tool suite to help teams collaborate, organize tasks, and track progress.
+ClickUp is a cloud-based graphic design project management and productivity platform that offers a customizable interface and a tool suite to help teams collaborate, organize tasks, and track progress.

 The platform also offers integrations with various popular tools, including Slack, Trello, and Google Drive.
 Whether managing a small team or a large enterprise, ClickUp can help you stay on top of your tasks and achieve your goals more efficiently.